Dublin Area Rapid Transit: Service

 All trains in the Dublin suburban area, including DART services, are monitored and regulated by a Central Traffic Control (CTC) facility located in Connolly Station, known as Suburban CTC.
 This facility has been extensively automated and requires a staff of five; two signallers, one with responsibility for level crossings, an electrical control officer, who supervises the electrical power supply equipment and an overall supervisor.
 The main CTC is staffed at all times however, there are also backup local control rooms which allow services to continue in the event of serious technical problems.

 A single driver is responsible for the management of each train from the cab in the leading carriage.
 Automatic doors are controlled by the driver and are armed upon arrival at stations.
 Real-time passenger information displays on station platforms offer passengers updates on the next train arrival times, service updates and outages.
 Automatic PA announcements are made in case of service disruptions and are tailored to each station.

 The majority of stations on the network have been renovated to include automatic barriers which require passengers to submit their tickets for verification before they can set foot on the platform.
-A ticket is required in advance of boarding DART services and can be purchased at stations from manned kiosks and automated machines.
+A ticket is required in advance of boarding DART services and can be purchased at stations from staffed kiosks and automated machines.
 Passengers can also avail of the option of using a Leap Card, Dublin's integrated ticketing scheme.
 Leap cards are offered as contactless cards onto which passengers can load set ticket options or a cash balance.
 Leap fares are typically cheaper than paying in cash for a journey.
 On the DART network, users tag on at their point of entry and tag off at their exit point.
 Irish Rail, along with Dublin's other public transport operators operated its own smart card system which was phased out to coincide with the Leap Card's introduction.
 Revenue protection officers check passengers' tickets to ensure validity both onboard trains and on station platforms at random intervals.